IBM/unitxt/docs/docs/llm_as_judge.rst

 Evaluating a LLMaJ metric (Meta-evaluation)
 --------------------------------------------
 But wait, we missed a step!
 We know the LLM as a judge we created worth anything?
-The answer is: You evaluate it like any other model in Unitxt!
+The answer is: You evaluate it like any other model in Unitxt.
 Remember the task we defined in the previous section?

     .. code-block:: python